Sewing Terms 101 | Bulk up Your Sewing Vocabulary

 Foot Pedal

 The corded mechanism is plugged into the side of your machine that is pressed by your foot to operate it.
-We have a great guide to Using a Foot Pedal.
+We have a great video guide on using a foot pedal:

 French Seam